 Does your cat make a variety of noises?
 Many cats will have a variety of vocal sounds to communicate different needs and meanings.
 Here are some common sounds with the meanings that they often convey.

 In people, to “chatter” is to talk noisily or conversationally.
-In cats, it is often a unique sound that is from the throat and often associated with a very quick fast movement of their lower jaw.
+In cats, it is often a unique sound that is from the throat and associated with a very quick movement of their lower jaw.
 It is most commonly made when a cat is excited about its prey –either outside or looking out the window.
 They often make this sound while stalking and just prior to attacking their prey.

-A kitty meow is a sound that is unique to every cat and many cats will have several types of meows.
-Meows generally are calls for attention of some sort – either to say, “watch it”, “what about me” or “watch me”.
-Some cats will have a short quick meow when they meet eyes with you across the room as if to say – Hi – I see you too.
-Some cats meow when they are in pain, which is often a high, pitched loud guttural meow.
+A kitty meow is a sound that is unique to every cat, and many cats will have several types of meows.
+Meows are generally calls for attention of some sort – either to say, “Watch it”, “What about me?” or “Look at me.”
+Some cats will have a short, quick meow when they meet eyes with you across the room as if to say, “I see you too.”
+Some cats meow when they are in pain, which is often a high-pitched guttural meow.

 Listen to your cat and pay attention to what they say and are trying to communicate.
 This will help you to better understand their “cat talk.”